 According to the U.S. Department of Agriculture (USDA), American adults may not get enough of the following micronutrients.

-|Calcium||Low-fat and fat-free dairy and dairy substitutes, broccoli, dark leafy greens, sardines|
+|Calcium||Nonfat and low-fat dairy, dairy substitutes, broccoli, dark, leafy greens, and sardines|

-|Potassium||Bananas, cantaloupe, raisins, nuts, spinach and other dark greens, fish|
+|Potassium||Bananas, cantaloupe, raisins, nuts, fish, and spinach and other dark greens|

-|Fiber||Legumes (dried beans and peas), whole-grain foods and brans, colorful fruit and vegetables, apples, strawberries, carrots, raspberries, seeds|
+|Fiber||Legumes (dried beans and peas), whole-grain foods and brans, seeds, apples, strawberries, carrots, raspberries, and colorful fruit and vegetables|

-|Magnesium||Spinach, black beans, almonds, peas|
+|Magnesium||Spinach, black beans, peas, and almonds|

-|Vitamin A||Eggs, milk, carrots, sweet potatoes, cantaloupe|
+|Vitamin A||Eggs, milk, carrots, sweet potatoes, and cantaloupe|

-|Vitamin C||Oranges, strawberries, tomatoes, kiwi, broccoli, red and green peppers|
+|Vitamin C||Oranges, strawberries, tomatoes, kiwi, broccoli, and red and green bell peppers|

-|Vitamin E||Avocados, nuts, seeds, whole-grain foods, spinach and other dark leafy greens|
+|Vitamin E||Avocados, nuts, seeds, whole-grain foods, and spinach and other dark leafy greens|

-- Rolled oats, steel cut oats
+- Rolled or steel cut oats

 - Whole-wheat pasta